 Ideally, the fifth year is dedicated to dissertation research supported by external, University or departmental fellowships.
 Alternatively, certain fifth year students apply for support for an internship or support themselves with GSI work.
-Fifth year students are eligible to propose a course to be taught the summer after the sixth year.

 To supplement the basic summer grant, plan in late Fall or early Winter to talk to the Chief Administrator and investigate internal fellowships and museum internships.
 Also ask the Chief Administrator about the availability of support for one or two semesters of "finishing grant" in the final year of dissertation work.